Auronmatrix/Survive/Survive-POM/Survive-REST-Client/README.md

 4. cd target

 5. Run the cmd app rest-client-jar-with-dependencies.jar with the correct parameters, see the description below

+   You can also use maven exec plugin (from the Survive-REST-Client folder)

+   mvn clean compile exec:java -Dexec.args="<command line args>"

 usage: [mode] -o [operation] [arguments]...
  -a                  Area Management